Dalmatian identity

-During Dalmatia's incorporation in Austrian Empire, with the Autonomist Party in Dalmatia refusing and opposed plans to incorporate Dalmatia into Croatia; instead it supported an autonomous Dalmatia based on a multicultural association of ethnic Dalmatians with other Dalmatia's ethnic communities: Croats, Serbs, and Italians, united as Dalmatians.
+During Dalmatia's incorporation into Austrian Empire, the Autonomist Party in Dalmatia refused and actively opposed plans to incorporate Dalmatia into wider Croatian Triune Kingdom within the Empire along with Croatia and Slavonia; instead it supported an autonomous Dalmatia based on a multicultural association of "ethnic Dalmatians" with other Dalmatia's self-identified ethnic communities: Croats, Serbs, and Italians, united as Dalmatians.
 The Autonomist Party has been accused of secretly having been a pro-Italian movement due to their defense of the rights of ethnic Italians in Dalmatia.
-Also support for the autonomy of Dalmatia, had deep historic roots in identifying Dalmatian culture as linking Western culture via Venetian Italian influence and Eastern culture via South Slavic influence, such a view was supported by Dalmatian autonomist Stipan Ivičević.
+The support for autonomy had historic roots in the belief that Dalmatian culture served as a link between Western Christian culture via Venetian Italian influence and Eastern Orthodox culture via South Slavic influence, such a view was supported by Dalmatian autonomist Stipan Ivičević.
 The Autonomist Party did not claim to be an Italian movement, and indicated that it sympathized with a sense of heterogeneity amongst Dalmatians in opposition to ethnic nationalism.
 In the 1861 elections, the Autonomists won twenty-seven seats in Dalmatia, while Dalmatia's Croatian nationalist movement, the People's Party, won only fourteen seats.

 The issue of autonomy of Dalmatia was debated after the creation of Yugoslavia in 1918, due to divisions within Dalmatia over proposals of merging the region with the territories composing the former Kingdom of Croatia-Slavonia.
-Proposals for the autonomy of Dalmatia within Yugoslavia were made by Dalmatians within the Yugoslav Partisans during World War II; however, these proposals were strongly opposed by Croatian Communists and the proposals were soon abandoned.
+Proposals for the autonomy of Dalmatia within Yugoslavia were made by some Dalmatian Partisans who served among Yugoslav Partisans during World War II; however, these proposals were strongly opposed by Croatian Communists as a whole and the proposals were soon abandoned.